To view or download this information in PDF format, click here

 Estimated cost of project: $650,000

-To contribute, you may send a check to All-Nations Bible Translation, 150 State College, PA 16801, earmarked “Building fund.”
-Or donate by clicking on the link here and choose the “Building fund” option.
+You may contribute using the form below.
+Or send a check to All-Nations Bible Translation, 150 All-Nations Lane, State College, PA 16801, earmarked “Building fund.”

 Donations for the project can be given anonymously through Anabaptist Foundation.
-Checks should be payable to Anabaptist Foundation and earmarked “ABT building fund.”
-Send to AF, 1245 Old Route 15, New Columbia, PA 17856.
+Checks should be payable to Anabaptist Foundation and earmarked “All-Nations building fund.”
+Send to AF, 55 Whisper Creek Drive, Lewisburg, PA 17837.
 (For more information, call 800-653-9817, Ext.
 209)

 Do you know others who may have interest in helping with this project?
 Feel free to pass on this information!